spang-lab/LearnMHN/doc/user_guide.rst

 .. code-block:: python

-    # uses both CPU and GPU depending on the number of mutations in the individual sample
+    # uses both CPU and GPU depending on the number of mutations in the individual sample (default)
     opt.set_device(StateSpaceOptimizer.Device.AUTO)

     # use the CPU to compute log-likelihood score and gradient
     opt.set_device(StateSpaceOptimizer.Device.CPU)

     # use the GPU to compute log-likelihood score and gradient
     opt.set_device(StateSpaceOptimizer.Device.GPU)

     # you can also access the Device enum directly with an Optimizer object
     opt.set_device(opt.Device.AUTO)

-You could also change the initial theta that is the starting point for training, which by default is an independence model, with
+You could also change the initial theta that is the starting point for training, which by default is the independence model used by Schill et al. (2019), with

 .. code-block:: python

     opt.set_init_theta(init_theta)

-If you want to regularly save the progress during training you can use
+If you want to regularly save the progress during training you can use the :code:`save_progress()` method:

 .. code-block:: python